csrg-utfsm/csrg-utfsm.github.io/index.md

 The traditional files from the old instalation of ACS are kept as legacy but not used.
 All of this can be installed via the Extprod-devel rpm is available from 2016.10+.
 ExtProds RPM creates user almamgr with uid 550 and the /alma symlink, which point to /home/almamgr.
 ExtProds-devel creates user almadevel.
 This way, ExtProds and devel can be installed/uninstalled without colliding over the same user.

+Of the Tools Module built by ACS the yet not RPM encapsulated are:
+> tat extjars getopt xercesc xercesj xsddoc extidl vtd-xml oAW scxml_apache

 ### [](#Packages_ExtProd ) Package selection in ExtProd
 All of the python packages in acs.req and acs.req.0 have been included as requirements of the rpm or installed through pip.
 Every package is kept as closed as possible to the one indicated